 After four weeks, let your cat out firstly when you are going to be around for a while and not in a hurry and secondly before they’ve been fed.
 This will encourage your cat not to venture too far at first.

-Importantly: don’t carry your cat outside!
+Don’t carry your cat outside!
 Let them explore by themselves.
 If they don’t, they won’t be able to scent their territory (with their cheeks and paw pads) making it familiar to themselves.
 Give them plenty of time.

-Always keep your cat inside after dark; most cats are killed, injured, or stolen, during the hours of darkness!
+Always keep your cat inside after dark.
+Most cats are killed, injured, or stolen, during the hours of darkness!

 Don’t forget to register your new pet with your local vet.
 They will be able to advise on vaccinations and parasite control.
-We will have treated your new cat or kitten for fleas and intestinal worms – but this will be a life-long issue requiring regular treatments.
+We will have treated your new cat or kitten for fleas and intestinal worms – but this will be a lifelong issue requiring regular treatments.
 These should be discussed with your vet and continued as your vet directs.
 Your vet will want to see the medical card so remember to take it with you to the first appointment.

 We hope that this information has helped you with any initial questions you may have.
-Be aware that in the early days of your cat’s/kitten’s arrival home, they might be stressed.
+Be aware that in the early days of your cat’s/kitten’s arrival they might be stressed.
 This may lead to minor symptoms such as sniffles, runny eyes, or diarrhoea which, providing your cat is otherwise active and healthy, may be of no consequence in the short term.